 An idea that wouldn’t die

 King John died in October 1216, but the Magna Carta did not die with him.
 Just one month later, the first revision was issued.
 Two more revisions, in 1217 and 1225, ensued under the reign of Henry III, King John’s son.

 Henry’s successor, Edward I, confirmed the 1225 version and in 1297 issued the Inspeximus Magna Carta (‘Inspeximus’ is Latin for ‘we have inspected’—an inspeximus issue of a charter is one that inspects and confirms a charter made by a former king).

 It is this edition of the Magna Carta that was officially placed on the English statutes.
 One of only four surviving copies of the original manuscript is held at Parliament House.

 The Magna Carta is currently undergoing important conservation work

-The Magna Carta was taken off display on 2 December 2016 to undergo an extensive conservation and testing program for the first time in fifty years.
+The Australian Parliament’s 1297 Inspeximus issue of Magna Carta was taken off display on 2 December 2016 to undergo an extensive conservation and testing program for the first time in fifty years.

 Magna Carta conservation updates